vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 acknowledgements][indexer] and so would provide weaker delivery guarantees and would not work with Splunk senders that required them.

-Now, you can configure the `splunk_hec` source to responding to indexer acknowledgement requests from clients by configuring:
+Now, you can configure the `splunk_hec` source to use the indexer acknowledgements protocol by configuring:

 ```toml
 acknowledgements = true